-We often talk about self-care and why it is important to practice it, but we fail to mention that it is beneficial for the people around us, too!
+We often talk about self-care and why it is important to practice it, but we fail to mention that it is beneficial for the people around us too!
 When it comes to yoga, it is a definite form of self-care.
 It allows us to take care of our physical body through movement, but it also gets us emotionally and mentally fit.
 The only downfall I often see?
 Our kids don’t see this example of self-care.
-They hear us say, “I am going to my yoga class now” or “I went to yoga the other day”, but they don’t see our practice regularly.
-And what’s more-they don’t practice it with us.
+They hear us say, “I am going to my yoga class now” or “I went to yoga the other day” but they don’t see our practice regularly.
+And what’s more is that they don’t practice it with us.

 1. Start with a meditation!
 Find a mantra together that you like and sit comfortably.
 Together, say the mantra or sing it.
 Repeat this mantra in a rhythm.
 You can touch each finger to your thumbs, use a beaded necklace, or hold hands and take turns saying the mantra aloud.
 Maybe you both have had a stressful few weeks with end of year tests or preparations with summer.
 Find a mantra that helps you ease these stresses away and explain that taking care of ourselves is to train our brains and hearts to repeat thoughts and ideas that will help us.